-For over ten years Lambda Theta Nu has been fundraising in the name of literacy!
+For over 20 years, Lambda Theta Nu has been fundraising in the name of literacy!
 Every chapter of Lambda Theta Nu participates in our Literacy Gram program by fundraising for the national grant and acting as an advocate for literacy both on their campus and within their community.
 The funds raised through the Literacy Grams are in turn awarded by our sisterhood to up-and-coming non-profit organizations that have programming dedicated to promoting literacy and access to education within the Latinx community.

 In the Spring of 2020, we proudly donated $20,000 to The Conscious Kid’s Anti-Racist Children’s Book Fund, a fund designed to counter racist socialization, structural racism and racial bias in public schools serving low income communities.
-Other notable donations include a 2017 Literacy Gram award in the amount of $15,000 was granted to the Women’s and Men’s Health Services of the Coastal Bend, Inc. The 2018 Literacy Grams will be awarded to a non-profit organization in a city to be announced For more information please contact the Director of Community Service at firstname.lastname@example.org.
+Other notable donations include a 2017 Literacy Gram award in the amount of $15,000 granted to the Women’s and Men’s Health Services of the Coastal Bend, Inc. The 2023 Literacy Grams will be awarded to a non-profit organization in a city to be announced.
+For more information, please contact the Director of Community Service at firstname.lastname@example.org.

-We feel a personal obligation to help improve the graduation statistics of Latinas by empowering girls to succeed from a young age.
+As an organization, we have a personal obligation to help improve the graduation statistics of Latina women by empowering girls to achieve success from a young age.
 Each year, each chapter plans, coordinates and implements a Latina Youth Leadership Conference (LYLC) in their community designed to create a fun and safe environment in which middle and/or high school girls can take college preparedness workshops and engage in discussions about academic barriers affecting Latina women.
-Our overall objective is to encourage young girls to establish academic goals early on, allow our sisters to be a testament to academic success in higher education, and help young students navigate the intricacies of entering college.
+Our overall objective is to encourage young girls to establish academic goals early on, allow our members to be a testament to academic success in higher education, and help young students navigate the intricacies of entering college.

 Our Other Tijeras Service Programs

-A program in which our sisters provide high school students with assistance in resource acquisition, goal setting and exploration of academic and professional options.
+A program in which our members provide high school students with assistance in resource acquisition, goal setting and exploration of academic and professional options.

-Our chapters partner with a local high school to provide an environment of support for open discussion and guidance on issues affecting the future, academic and social lives of young Latina high school students.
+Our active chapters partner with local high schools to provide an environment of support for open discussion and guidance on issues affecting the futures, academics and social lives of young Latinx high school students.